 PUBH 2115.
 Health, Human Rights, and Displaced Persons.
 3 Credits.

 Concepts of health as a human right, ethics, and the participation of the international community in moving toward health for all.
 Civil and international conflict in the generation of displaced populations.

 PUBH 2116.
 Global Delivery of Health Systems.
 3 Credits.

 Introduction to health systems and the basic concepts of health systems administration and financing and health care reform with examples from advanced, middle income, and poor countries.

 PUBH 3133.
 Global Health and Development.
 3 Credits.

 Basic concepts of political, social, and economic determinants of health and how health status is measured; burden of diseases that impact development and their basic epidemiological characteristics including who they affect, when they occur, and where risk is greatest; relationships between socioeconomic development and global health can be observed, measured, and used for the management of health programs.
 Material are global in coverage, but with a strong emphasis on low-income countries.
-Students must have junior or senior standing.
-Prerequisites: BISC 1005, BISC 1115 and 1125; and PUBH 2110.
+Restricted to juniors and seniors.
+Prerequisites: BISC 1005, BISC 1115 and BISC 1125; and PUBH 2110.

 PUBH 6400.
 Global Health Frameworks.
 2 Credits.

 Overview of current issues in global public health with particular emphasis on low and middle-income countries.
 Serves as both an introductory course for students entering the field of global health, as well as an update on current technical and policy issues for advanced students who may have considerable experience.